bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 ## Claim keys

-This action attempts to claim initial keying material for all the clients of a list of users at a single provider.
+This action attempts to claim initial keying material for all the clients of a single user at a specific provider.
 The keying material may not be reused unless identified as "last resort" keying material.

-The target provider's domain name is listed in the request path.
+The target user's URI is listed in the request path.
 KeyPackages requested using this primitive MUST be sent via the hub provider of whatever room they will be used in.
 (If this is not the case, the hub provider will be unable to forward a Welcome message to the target provider).

 ~~~
-POST /claimKeymaterial/{domain}
+POST /keyMaterial/{targetUser}
 ~~~

-The request body includes the protocol (currently just MLS 1.0), the requesting user, and one or more target users hosted at the target provider domain.
+The path includes the target user.
+The request body includes the protocol (currently just MLS 1.0), and the requesting user.
 The request SHOULD include the room ID for which the KeyPackage is intended, as the target may have only granted consent for a specific room.

-For MLS, the request
-includes a non-empty list of acceptable MLS ciphersuites, and an MLS `RequiredCapabilities` object (which contains credential types, non-default proposal types, and extensions) required by the requesting provider (these lists can be an empty).
+For MLS, the request includes a non-empty list of acceptable MLS ciphersuites, and an MLS `RequiredCapabilities` object (which contains credential types, non-default proposal types, and extensions) required by the requesting provider (these lists can be an empty).
 The `lastResortAllowed` field SHOULD be false.

 The request body has the following form.